tanhuynh226/flashME/README.md

 * user interface

 ### What we learned
-* First time working with database and hosting (be more specific here, not sure tbh lol)
+* First time working with database storage and server hosting
-* First time developing as a team, understanding each others' code
+* First time developing as a team, understanding each others' coding styles
 * Front-end and back-end workflow
+* Familiarized ourselves with new frameworks
+* OAuth implementation

 ### Challenges we faced
-* Mother fuckin biology major who doesn't know how to code on our goddamn team
+* Been over a year since any of us have used Python
+* Hosting collaboration sessions over different operating systems
+* Trouble setting up the Python environment(we weren't able to get the right Python version to run)
+* Implementing the algorithm for spaced repetition (determining quality and how easiness was calculated as well as the next study date)
+* Linking our code to the database
+* Git/GitHub commitment issues :sob:
+* Authorization error when trying to log on to OAuth from different IPs
+* Unfamiliarity with frameworks
+* Passing from front-end to back-end and vice versa

 ### Accomplishments we're proud of
 * The design turned out amazing.
-We're really happy with how it looks
+We're really happy with how it looks!
 *

 ### What's next for Flash.ME
 * Text to speech function
+* Image support
-* Ability to undo and override silly mistakes
+* Ability to undo and override misclicks
 * Make project name more G rated
+* Improve precision to handle time of day

 ### Built with:
 * Back-end: Python
 * Front-end: JavaScript (vue.js?)
-* Firebase
 * Figma
 * MongoDB
 * Postman